Projects and Programs we support on behalf of our membership:

 Annual Boy Scout Pere Marquette River Clean Up

-2019 will mark the 55th year for this event.
-The event has been held every year with the exception of 2005, when the water level in the Pere Marquette River was extremely high and deemed unsafe.
+2022 will mark the 58th year for this event.
+The event has been held every year with the exception of 2020, due to COVID, and 2005, when the water level in the Pere Marquette River was extremely high and deemed unsafe.
 Over the years, as many as 80 scouts have participated in the event.

 This event is a collaborate effort on the part of several groups, all of whom provide an important element to ensure the success of the event.
 The Gerald R. Ford Council of Boy Scouts provides the scouts and leaders who canoe identified stretches of the river and collect the trash.
 The scouts work in teams to clean a roughly 25 mile stretch of the Pere Marquette, between M-37 and Upper Branch Bridge.

 In addition to the scouts, the event receives support from key local groups.
 The Baldwin Canoe Livery provides the canoes and all the equipment.
 The Dunrovin Conference Center welcomes the arriving scouts with a continental breakfast prior to the launch.
 During the breakfast, the United States Forest Service provides an orientation to the river, covering personal safety and what to expect while canoeing the PM.
 The Forest Service also provides an overnight campground site at Bowman’s Bridge for those scouts and leaders who choose to spend the night.
 This site also hosts the lunch for the scouts at the end of the litter collection work.
 The Forest Service also disposes of all of the litter which has been collected by the scouts.